baselime/docs/analysing-data/errors.md

 order: 5
 ---

-# Real-Time Error Tracking in Baselime
+# [Deprecated] Real-Time Error Tracking in Baselime

 Baselime automatically tracks all errors occuring in your applications and notifies you with those that need your attention in real-time.